 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.

 Similar Games With More Accessibility Features for Navigation

 If you want to play Ark: Survival Evolved, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Ark: Survival Evolved has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Ark: Survival Evolved which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse and Keys: Can play with mouse and multiple keys.

 Can customise the controls for the game as follows:

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.